AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/low-level-settings.md

 `pref.har.capture`

 Here you can enable HAR file capture.
 Use it only for debugging purposes!
-If the setting is enabled, AdGuard will create a directory named “har” inside the app cache directory.
+If the setting is enabled, AdGuard will create a directory named "har" inside the app cache directory.
 It contains information about all filtered HTTP requests in HAR 1.2 format and can be analyzed with the Fiddler program.

 `pref.https.ignored.errors`